RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-microservice-setup.md

 ## Run changes

-Once you've edited your inventory, you must execute the following command to update the stack:
+Once you have edited your inventory, you must execute the following command to update the stack:

 ```bash
 # cd regards-docker-master/